It’s easy to stop smoking, just stop!

 Pros: E-cigarettes and vapes don’t burn tobacco and they don’t produce tar or carbon monoxide.
-These are two of the most damaging elements in tobacco smoke.
+These are two of the most damaging elements of tobacco smoke.
 They can be smoked inside as the vapour evaporates.
-There is no second-hand smoke to affect other people.
-The e-liquids comes in a wide range of flavours so it can be more interesting that plain tobacco flavour.
-There are many different kinds of e-cigarette.
+There is no second-hand smoke affecting other people.
+The e-liquid comes in a wide range of flavours so it can be more interesting than plain tobacco flavour.
+There are many different kinds of e-cigarettes.
 You can wean yourself off nicotine by reducing the number of times you use the device or reducing the strength of the nicotine in the e-liquid.

 Cons: It can be expensive.
 You may remove the physical addiction but you still have the habit and beliefs.
 There are many unknowns about vaping, including how they affect physical health over the long term.
-In particular be aware of the possibilty of popcorn lung.
+In particular, be aware of the possibility of popcorn lung.
 A high percentage of people that vape also smoke cigarettes.
 They are not provided or approved by the NHS.